“We can’t see you back there Mrs. Shorty. You need to move forward.” the photographer said.

 Mrs. Desola Shorty smiled.
-Her hard work had paid off, and she was super grateful.
+Her hard work had paid off, and for that, she was grateful.

-The journey to this moment began after her best friend, Tubo, put to bed.
+The journey to this began months ago,after her best friend, Tubo, put to bed.
 Desola was in the delivery room because Tubo’s husband was out of the country, and her friend insisted she should stay.

-Desola was super surprised when barely ten minutes after the baby was out, the midwives insisted that she began breastfeeding.
+Barely ten minutes after the baby was out, the midwives insisted that she should begin breastfeeding.

-“Won’t you allow her rest a bit before she starts feeding a baby?”
-Desola asked them.
+Desola was surprised!
+“Won’t you even let her rest a while before she starts feeding the baby?” she asked them.

-Turning to face Mishell the doctor added, “I hope you remember that it’s exclusive breastfeeding for the first six months of life that gives the best child outcomes…”
+“The benefits are truly innumerable!”
+Turning to face Tubo, he said, “I hope you remember that it’s exclusive breastfeeding for the first six months of life that gives the best child outcomes…”

 “Yes.
 I remember.
 And I need to start safe complementary foods by six months and continue breastfeeding for up to a year or two.” she replied nodding.
 “You’ve drummed it into my ears.
 I can’t forget.”